 - Gross Motor (PT): Reaching, rolling, crawling, walking, etc.

 - Fine Motor (OT): Eating, dressing, self help, etc.

 - Communication (ST): Talking, listening, understanding, etc.

 - Social/emotional (OT): Playing, feeling secure, happy, etc.

-Early intervention is available in every state and territory of the United States, and is regulated by Part C of the Individuals with Disabilities Education Act (IDEA).
+Early intervention is available in every state and territory of the United States, and is regulated by Part C of the Originally passed in 2004, this federal law guarantees “free and appropriate” public education to American children with disabilities, ensuring special education and early intervention programs that are tailored to their individual needs..
 Visit the links below to find out more information on early intervention in your locality.